kdv123/TextPredictorPython/README.md

 # TextPredictor
 This project contains Python classes for making word and chracter level predictions based on an N-gram language model.
-The word prediction class can predict based the current prefix of a word and optional left context.
-The character prediction class predicts the most probable next characters on left context.
+The word prediction class predicts words based the current prefix of a word and optional left context.
+The character prediction class predicts the most probable next characters based on optional left context.

 ## System requirements
 1. pip